 Most people are under the mistaken impression that workplace burnout is a natural part of the work/life relationship.
-They feel it’s normal to be stressed out and overextended on a regular basis.
-In fact, a nationwide survey looking at American society’s behaviors and attitudes noted that half of the respondents were always tired because of being overworked.
+They feel it’s normal to be stressed out and overextended regularly.
+A nationwide survey looking at American society’s behaviors and attitudes noted that half of the respondents were always tired because of being overworked.

 20 years ago, it was just 18 percent; now, after a pandemic, 54% of workers and business owners are reaching burnout.